imtiyazj/TwitterTheApp/README.md

 - [X] User can pull to refresh.
 - [X] User can compose a new tweet by tapping on a compose button.
 - [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [X] Hamburger menu - implemented as tab bar control
+- [X] Tab Bar
-   - [ ] NA ~~Dragging anywhere in the view should reveal the menu.~~
+   - [X] Use a `UITabBarController`
-   - [X] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [X] The tab bar should include links to your profile, the home timeline, and the mentions view.
 - [X] Profile page
    - [X] Contains the user header view (implemented as a custom view)
    - [X] Contains a section with the users basic stats: # tweets, # following, # followers